The Racing Life of Helen Donnelly

 Photo Credit: Grossick Photography

 Helen’s love for horses is still so apparent – those she mentions are only a few of the favourite racehorses she had whilst in racing.
 The favourites from a long list of favourites.
 And there were so many great days that not a single one could be pinpointed.
-“So many race days were good,” she answered.
+“A lot of race days were good,” she answered.
 Plus, the presence of the racing community also stays with Helen.
 “The people were a big part of the job – it was not just the yard but everyone in it.”

 Yet, even despite this, a move from Gloucestershire to Yorkshire took Helen back up North but then her Scottish hometown beckoned and she now lives back in Falkirk, Stirlingshire.